 Unique Considerations

-- Emotional Attachments: Clients often have emotional ties to their belongings, which requires sensitivity and a personalized approach to decluttering.
+- Emotional Attachment: Clients often have emotional ties to their belongings, so it's vital to approach decluttering with sensitivity and respect.

 Special Equipment